conradakunga/Blog/_posts/2020-11-09-getting-now-playing-information-from-wqxr-in-net.md

 Happy hacking!

 ### Update
-[SaraBee](https://sarabee.github.io/2020/09/13/is-this-mahler/)([@sarabee](https://twitter.com/sarabee)) had not only [already done something similar](https://github.com/SaraBee/nowplaying), she also outputted the now playing information to an eInk display
+[SaraBee](https://sarabee.github.io/2020/09/13/is-this-mahler/)([@sarabee](https://twitter.com/sarabee)) had not only [already done something similar](https://github.com/SaraBee/nowplaying), she also outputted the now playing information to an eInk display.
+How awesome is that?